ddvk/remarkable2-framebuffer/tutorial/README.md

 ## Setup

-1. Copy the contents of `/etc/version` from your reMarkable 2.
-It should look like a date/time string, e.g. `20220921101204`.
-That's what will go in the first `!` line of the configuration entry you'll add to this project.
+1. run `grep REMARKABLE_RELEASE_VERSION /usr/share/remarkable/update.conf | cut -d= -f2` on your reMarkable 2, it will output the version number of the device.
+The first line of the configuration you add to this project should be `!` followed by the version number.
 2. Copy the file `/usr/bin/xochitl` from your reMarkable 2 onto your machine
 3. Run Ghidra
 4. Menu "File > New Project" ("Non-shared", pick any directory and name you want)